pneidorf/front_react/README.md

 ## Getting Started

-To get started with CourseRater, follow these steps:
+To get started with GUI, follow these steps:

 1. Clone the repository: